Commanding Officer: Captain Craig Powell

 The Navigation Faculty's vision is to be world renowned as a leader and innovator in Navigation Warfare.
 This is achieved through providing quality navigation training to our Junior Warfare Officer's, and empowering them with the skills and attributes to deliver a tactical advantage to Command by facilitating maximum freedom of manoeuvre through superior knowledge of the marine environment and how to interact with and control our allied forces.

 The Navigation Faculty runs over 30 courses per year and provides training for approximately 400 students annually.
 Courses range from basic navigation theory through to specialist courses such as Long Navigation and Advanced Navigation.
 The faculty utilises some of the best maritime training assets available including the HMAS Watson Bridge Simulator and the purpose built Defence Maritime Services Navigation Training Vessel Seahorse Mercator.

 Bridge Training Faculty (BTF)

 The BTF's mandate is to provide appropriate and realistic training required for Junior Seaman Officers to become fully capable of carrying out the duties of the Officer-of-the-Watch in all classes of RAN ships.
 This includes training in Navigation, Ship Handling, Warfare, Flying Operations and Bridge Administration, plus a variety of administrative training designed to prepare Junior Officers for their role as an important member of a warship's leadership team.
-A second Bridge Simulator will be completed in mid 2010.
+A second Bridge Simulator was completed in mid-2010.